NorseByte/opensource-tracker/README.md

 - nodes
 - options
 - new_insta

+> **Note!** All SQL data are saved in **optracker.config** located in root folder.
+The format are in JSON and you can change it as you would like to match your current DB.
+But I recomend to keep the standar settings.

 ### 1. Accounts
 Stores all your usernames and password for the different openSource sites.